 An acid dump, or any other acid treatment, would need to be reported regardless of the type of well.
 As explained in the previous answer, injection wells are not "per se" or automatically exempt from the reporting requirements of Cal.
 Code Regs., title 14, § 1777.4

 We need to report within 60 days whenever well maintenance exceeds formation pore pressure.
 Does this include operations that penetrate beyond the perforations in the casing and exceed the pore pressure (i.e., if it didn’t exceed the pore pressure, then it wouldn't leave the casing)?
 If so, it seems like DOGGR will receive thousands to hundreds of thousands of reports from operators.
 Does this only apply to producing wells?

 Well operations that are already authorized by a permit from DOGGR do not need to be reported under Cal.
 Code Regs., title 14, § 1777.4 for the reason that those operations are already being captured in the well history.
 However, operations where pore pressure is exceeded and there is no permit to cover those specific operations must be reported under Cal.
 Code Regs., title 14, §1777.4.

 Are gravel pack operations subject to reporting under Cal.
 Code Regs., title 14, § 1777.4?

 Yes.
 Placement of gravel packs involving application of pressure to the formation that exceeds formation pore pressure, even though it is below formation fracture gradient, should be reported under Cal.
 Code Regs., title 14, §1777.4 as well maintenance unless the gravel pack operation is

 explicitly covered by an existing permit.
-The operator should use Form OG 179 to report or provide the Division with detailed data to include in the well history.
+The operator should use Form OG 179 to report or provide DOGGR with detailed data to include in the well history.